4W4I5/Semester-7-Notes/Blockchain/Sessional 2 Prep/Sessional 2 Prep Notes.md

 > [!WARNING]
 > - Lecture 5 and the unnumbered lecture have a lot of similar content, merged the two
-> - Moved P2SH from Lecture 7-Intro to 5 with the other locking scripts
+> - Moved P2SH from Lecture 7-Intro to Lecture 5 with the other locking scripts

 # Lecture 5: Mechanics of Bitcoin
 ## 1) Transaction Input & Outputs